damianhakert/damianhakert.github.io/source/_posts/2014-09-22-gitlab-7-dot-3-released-with-performance-improvements.markdown

 Users with smaller number of repositories (less than 1000) can safely upgrade directly to 7.3 expecting downtime similar to previous upgrades.

+## Other news
+We just [announced](https://about.gitlab.com/2014/09/22/wandisco-integrates-gitlab-enterprise-edition-in-their-git-multisite-offering/) that WANdisco will incorporate GitLab in their globally distributed git product.

 - - -

 # Installation